Information technology (IT) skills are abilities you use to work with technology like computer hardware and software, automation, and the Internet.

 Project management involves organising and coordinating the development and delivery of IT projects within a company.
-IT projects can be complex and involve multiple stakeholders, budgets, timelines, and resources, so effective project management is crucial for ensuring that they’re completed successfully.
+IT projects can be complex and involve multiple stakeholders, budgets, timelines, and resources, so effective project management is crucial for ensuring successful completion.

 Here are some skills to help you improve your project management skills or write an IT-specific project manager CV:

 DevOps is a top skill for companies in 2023 and is crucial in a competitive business environment because it allows organisations to continuously improve and deliver software.
-If you’re interested in IT roles related to DevOps, remember to list this skill in the skills section on your CV or provide relevant examples in your work experience section.
+Skills needed for DevOps include:

 - Configuration management tools (such as Ansible and Terraform)

 - Monitoring and logging tools (like Grafana and Splunk)